Ciguatera Toxicity

 Approach Considerations

-Cool showers and antihistamines help relieve pruritus.
-If these measures do not provide relief, amitriptyline administration has proved effective and may also diminish severity of residual symptoms (eg, chronic pain syndromes).[25]
+Cool showers and antihistamines help to relieve pruritus.
+If these measures do not provide relief, amitriptyline administration has proved effective and may also diminish the severity of residual symptoms (eg, chronic pain syndromes).[27]

 Manage hypotension with volume replacement; pressor agents are rarely needed.
 Bradyarrhythmias respond well to atropine.

-One group in Japan has reported developing a strategy to use monoclonal antibodies to treat ciguatera toxicity.[29]
-Possibly an effective treatment will be available in the near future.
+A strategy to use monoclonal antibodies to treat ciguatera toxicity has been reported.[31, 25] Possibly an effective treatment will be available in the future.

 Long-Term Monitoring

-During the recovery period, victims of ciguatera poisoning should avoid ingesting any of the following, which can cause an exacerbation of symptoms:
+During the recovery period, victims of ciguatera poisoning should avoid ingesting any of the following, which can exacerbate symptoms:

 Prevention